If your family member died due to the negligence of someone else, you are probably wondering how to file a wrongful death lawsuit in Alabama.

 Due to the complicated process required to pursue a wrongful death lawsuit, we recommend that you retain legal counsel as soon as possible.

-The wrongful death lawyers at Fob James Law Firm can help you open an estate and become the personal representative.
+The Birmingham, AL wrongful death lawyers at Fob James Law Firm can help you open an estate and become the personal representative.
 Call us today for a free consultation.

 Fob James Law Firm has over four decades of experience representing clients wronged by others.
 We understand the trying times a wrongful death can bring and don’t want clients to go through it alone.